goodrain/rainbond-docs/v3.6/architecture/roadmap.md

 - [ ] Security policy upgrade
     - [ ] region api authorization base on RBAC
     - [ ] access the etcd cluster based on certificates
-    - [ ] [UI] support user registration for secondary verification by manager.